Next project for Santa Barbara Dons is a 'Field of Dreams' | NewsChannel 3-12

 Many different sports like soccer, football and cross-country use the field to practice and that will still continue even with the permanent fence.

-During this school year the Dons have already opened Peabody Stadium which underwent a 39 million dollar renovation.
+During this school year, the Dons have already opened Peabody Stadium which underwent a $39 million renovation.

 A new weight room underneath Peabody Stadium is also expected to be finished in the next few months.